-- On the wide end of the triangle spoon egg mixture.
-It looks like a circle or a ring.
+- On the wide end of the triangle, spoon egg mixture evenly.

-- Fold the pointy ends of triangles over the egg mixture and pressing the extra dough around the center circle.
+- Fold the pointy ends of the triangles over the egg mixture and pressing the extra dough around the center of circle.
 Form a ring with 3 inches diameter hole in the center.

 - Bake until golden or light brown for about 20 minutes or so.

 - Sprinkle with parley flakes before serving.
 Enjoy!

 - I like the underside dough crispy so once it is done cooking, slowly flip the crescent ring with 2 kitchen utensils and bake for 5 to 8 minutes.